-256 lab hours.
-(256 Total Student Learning Hours) 5 Units
+64 hours lecture.
+(128 Outside-of-class Hours); (192 Total Student Learning Hours) 4 Units

-Catalog Description: This course presents more complex speed-building writing strategies to prepare for higher speed-based competency goals.
-Promotes the development of speed and accuracy in taking dictation on a stenotype machine.
-It reviews basic theory and further develops sufficient skills to write medical, literary and jury charge material on a stenotype machine at 160 wpm for a minimum of ten (10) five minutes with a goal of 97.5% accuracy.
+Catalog Description: This course promotes the development of speed and accuracy in taking dictation on a stenotype machine.
+It reviews basic theory and develops sufficient skills to write and transcribe complex material on a stenotype machine up to 240 words per minute (wpm) for a minimum of five minutes with 97.5% accuracy.
 Includes English usage, punctuation, spelling/word usage, and proper transcription and document formatting.
 This course meets the requirements of the California Court Reporting Board.
+This course is offered on a Pass/No Pass basis only.